Wacław Kostek-Biernacki: Later life

 Wacław Kostek-Biernacki remained the voivode of Polesie until the outbreak of World War II in the effect of the Nazi-Soviet Pact.
-On 2 September 1939 the president of Poland Ignacy Mościcki appointed him as Chief Civilian Commissioner (CCO), a wartime position at the rank of minister; a CCO was supposed to govern most of public administration on territories forming part of military operational area.
-His work as a CCO during the Invasion of Poland was short-lived and climaxed in a series of decrees issued around 10 September 1939; the most important of them militarised the police.
-Already on 17 September the Soviet Union fulfilled its pacts with Nazi Germany and attacked Poland from the rear.
-The following day the entire Polish government with Kostek-Biernacki was forced to cross the Romanian border.
-There, under pressure from France, they were interned for the duration of hostilities.
+On 2 September 1939 the president of Poland Ignacy Mościcki appointed him as Chief Civilian Commissioner (CCO), a wartime position at the rank of minister; a CCO was supposed to govern most of public administration on territories forming part of military operational area, except justice, railways and posts.
+His work as a CCO during the Invasion of Poland was short-lived and climaxed in a series of decrees issued around 10 September 1939; In this position, Biernacki issued a number of orders, including Order No. 5 on the militarization of the State Police on September 11.
+In addition, he was to be an intermediary between the Commander-in-Chief Śmigły-Rydz and the government, receiving drafts of legal acts from the Council of Ministers, which were returned to it after the opinion of Marshal Edward Śmigły-Rydz.

+On the night of September 6–7, he and his office evacuated from Warsaw to Brześć.
+On September 13, the division into "operational" and "national" areas was abolished, which caused chaos in the areas of competence between the Chief Commissioner and the ministers.
+On September 15–16, Kostek-Biernacki was in Tarnopol, later in Kolomyia.
+In the meantime, he came into conflict with the administration, in connection with the treatment of Ukrainian prisoners.
+The Commander-in-Chief Śmigły-Rydz replaced the Commissioner with Leon Kniaziołucki, but after the Soviet Union attacked Poland, the directive did not come into effect.